OpenMetaverseEconomy/OMEconomy-Modules/Docs/Register.md

 ### Get Toy Money

-Log into VirWoX’ test system and select "Deposit" from the side bar.
-Go to the section "paysafecard" and enter the amount of money to charge the account.
-Enter
+Log into VirWoX’ test system and go to the "[Get Test Money](https://www.virwox.com:8000/make_test_funds.php)" site.
+Click on the "Send Money" button to deposit 100 EUR on your VirWoX test account.
-  0000 0000 0990 2423

-as PIN code in the new form, tick the Terms-Of-Service agreement, and click the "Pay" button.
 Go back to the account overview and exchange the money by selecting "EUR/OMC" from the "Exchange" section in the side bar.
 Enter the amount of money to be exchanged and click the "Next" button.

 ![Market Order](./images/OMCurrency-market_order.png)